invictus-anic3tus/v4/JOURNAL.md

 ### day sixteen - june 23
 today I fixed a bunch of stuff with the camera mount, and colorized the camera itself, just to make it look nice.
 I should've done more today, but I got sidetracked by some stuff.
 However, it's looking quite nice so far!

+### day seventeen - june 24
+today i started the fc-esc stack mount, and i was looking for the included screw sizes. so i opened up my BOM and klicked on my amazon link that i was gonna buy from and... it's out of stock.
+NOOOOOOO!!
+It was an amazing price too!!! hopefully it gets back in stock... the ebay link also expired. the aliexpress link is still up, but it's selling for $77, which is a lot more than the amazon one was.
+I looked around, and the only good ebay links i found were $70 plus shipping. for reference, the original amazon product was $65.99.
+I looked at the official manufacturer website and was shocked to see it selling for only $60!
+I put it in the checkout to see what shipping was, and it was free!

+You know what wasn't free?

+Tariffs.

+If you don't know it already about me, I'm politically right and I support President Trump and what he's doing.
+But $27 tariffs??????
+COME ON!
+It was 45% tariffs.
+Yep, u heard me right, 45%.
+That put it at $90.
+Not ideal.

+I'll do more looking around... also cadded the drone legs and made a slot for the esp32 receiver. i edited the gps mount a bit, and positioned it to look nice.

+3 hrs